 Important Information on Coronavirus and Research Ethics

-- All face to face research on campus must be conducted in line with the University COVID-19 return to campus guidance.
-Details can be found on the University Guidance on Coronavirus for staff and students.
+- University of Glasgow Research Ethics College Committees will now review, and when appropriate approve research involving face to face activity on the main University campuses*.
+All face to face research on campus must be conducted in line with the University COVID-19 return to campus guidance.
+Details can be found on the University Guidance on Coronavirus for staff and students pages.

-- In relation to overseas data collection, at present the UK Government advises against all but essential travel.
-Some exceptions are listed and this should be confirmed before travel arrangements are made.
+- In relation to overseas data collection, at present the UK Government advises against all but essential travel to some countries and territories.
+Detailed guidance on the requirements of the country you are travelling to are available on the UK Government Foreign Travel website and this should be consulted before travel arrangements are made.
 The University Guidance on Coronavirus must be consulted and there is additional information for researchers available at Research Information Management advice.
-Detailed guidance on the requirements of the country you are travelling to are available on the UK Government Foreign Travel website and this should be consulted before travel arrangements are made.

 - Applications that plan to adopt virtual/digital/online approaches subject to the usual review process may still be approved but the final point below is extremely important.
-Some guidance on tools for online data collection is available on Data Management Advice 8 April 2020.
+Some guidance on tools for online data collection is available on Data Management Advice 8 April 2020 (Word Doc).

 - If working remotely, data protection legislation and data management plans must be followed.
 Any researchers conducting studies involving participants should consider the implications of any IT limitations on data management plans and ensure that all research continues to comply with GDPR.
 Please contact email@example.com for further advice.